How free shall trade ever be

 This means, in a race to the bottom all production of anything has moved into countries that have offered them lower costs.

-Now, it’s not the climate in most cases that determine the cost structure.
-Most of the time it comes down to things like labor cost and the cost of compliance.
+Now, it’s not the climate in most cases that determines the cost structure.
+Most of the time it comes down to things like labor costs and the cost of compliance.

 Let me explain.